nou-ros/nou-ros/README.md

 -->
 <!-- ![](https://komarev.com/ghpvc/?username=nou-ros) -->

-- 🔭 Currently working on python, perl & bash-scripting.
+- 🔭 Currently working on python  & bash-scripting.
 - 🔬 On weekdays working on django-rest-framework.
 - 🌱 Weekly training for RHCSA, RHCE & AWS-SAA in Linux Pathshala.
 - 🤔 Looking for help with System Architechture and System Security knowledge.